Red House eviction defense: December 2020 escalation

 Around 5 a.m. on December 8, 2020, the Portland Police Bureau and Multnomah County Sheriff's Office arrived to evict residents, clear property, and render the house uninhabitable.
 They evicted the residents and arrested seven people with a small number of protesters present.
 The police left while anti-eviction activists threw rocks and paint balloons.
 Police returned to supervise the erection of a construction fence around the house, and protesters repelled the police around 10:30 a.m.
 Several police cars were damaged and had their tires deflated, and an officer drove into a parked car while retreating.

-While the day progressed, an estimated 200 activists reoccupied the property and constructed barricades to block all access to the house.
-Protesters sealed off the intersections of North Mississippi Ave and North Albina Ave to the north of the house, as well as the surrounding entrances from North Skidmore Street and North Prescott Street.
+Over the course of the day, an estimated 200 activists reoccupied the property and constructed barricades to block all access to the house.
+Protesters sealed off the intersection of North Mississippi Ave and North Albina Ave to the north of the house, as well as the surrounding entrances from North Skidmore Street and North Prescott Street.
 They also positioned guards at the entrances to the barricaded area.